Green Heart Love

 • Avocado: Swap half the olive oil with a ripe avocado for a reduced oil version.

-• Greens: Try using kale, arugula, parsley, or spinach instead of basil, like in my spinach pesto recipe.
+• Greens: Try using kale, arugula, parsley, or spinach instead of basil, like in my Spinach Pesto Sauce recipe.

 • Seeds: Make your pesto nut-free by using sunflower seeds, pumpkin seeds, or hemp hearts instead.